 *Space at lectures is limited.
 Arrive early to secure a seat.

-Sponsorship packages are still available at the following levels and benefits
+Sponsorship packages are available at the following levels and benefits

 $1500 "The Moviegoer" package.
 2 all-inclusive tickets to WPW events including lectures and social events, plus 2 additional tickets to the Saturday night Bourbon Stroll and “Taste of Louisiana Dinner’ to share with friends • Recognition on all printed material, website and social media.